R M Cullen

 Earlier this year Tony Iro said "Kevin has always had plenty of talent and is naturally fit.
 But that has also been his biggest downfall.
 The sky was always the limit if he could knuckle down.
 But he hasn't really applied himself like he could have.
 He has trained hard - I've seen it - but perhaps didn't realise that this is a 24-hour job.
 If you don't fully commit, you don't last."

 And there is the problem.
 Not Tony Iro.
-He's a product, not a cause.
-But having been at the Warriors for most of Locke's time there, he is back again in 2016 taking on the recruitment and player development role.
 The problem is the club's failure to take responsibility for player development.

 Kevin Locke is a top bloke.
 He's immensely loyal to his mates, very funny, and doesn't forget his friends.
 He's the kind of young man that rugby league prides itself on attracting.
 If his talents had been more modest, and he'd become a tradie playing club footie, his laddish aspects would be smiled over, covered up, and indulged.
 He likes a drink, and when he has a drink things sometimes go a bit wrong.
 Speeding tickets, maybe a fight or two, a bit too friendly with girls who aren't his partner.
 There are lots of Kevin Locke stories.
 Some might be true.
 None are unusual.